In setback for broadcasters, U.S. court won't rehear Aereo appeal

 The cases are CBS Broadcasting Inc et al v.
 AEREO Inc and WNET et al v.
 AEREO Inc, 2nd U.S. Circuit Court of Appeals, Nos.
 12-2807 and 12-2786.

-Reporting By Erin Geiger Smith; additional reporting by Jennifer Saba; Editing by Ted Botha, Tim Dobbyn and Chris Gallagher
+Reporting By Erin Geiger Smith; additional reporting by Jennifer Saba; Editing by Ted Botha and Tim Dobbyn